AnyLog-co/documentation/training/Session II (Deployment).md

 This document describes how to deploy and configure an AnyLog Network.
 This guided session provides directions to:
 Deploy an  AnyLog Network consisting of  4 nodes (2 operators, 1 query, 1 master).

-When an edge node is deployed, the software packages needs to be organized on the node with proper configurations.
+When an AnyLog node is deployed, the software packages needs to be organized on the node with proper configurations.
-Each AnyLog Node is using the same software stack, however, the nodes in the network are assigned to different roles.
+Each AnyLog Node is using the same software stack, however, the nodes in the network are assigned to different roles, and these roles are determined by the configurations.
 The main roles are summarized in the table below:

 | Node Name (Role)  | Functionality |